Heart Failure (HF)

 Diastolic Heart Failure

-Refers to the inability of the heart muscle to relax and prime itself with enough blood for the next pumping cycle.
-The causes of diastolic heart failure are numerous, but include coronary artery disease and left ventricular hypertrophy related to blood pressure.
+Diastolic heart failure refers to the heart muscle’s inability to relax and prime itself with enough blood for the next pumping cycle.
+The causes of diastolic heart failure are numerous, but include older age, amyloid heart disease and left ventricular hypertrophy related to blood pressure.

-Treatment of Heart failure
+Diagnosis of heart failure